NethServer/docs/administrator-manual/en/proxy_pass.rst

 * You would like ``http://mydomain.com/mysite`` to forward to the internal server (internal IP: 192.168.2.100)

-In this scenario create a new record under :guilabel:`Reverse proxy > Paths` page.
+In this scenario, create a new record under :guilabel:`Reverse proxy > Paths` page.
 Set the :guilabel:`Name` of the item to ``mysite`` and the :guilabel:`Target URL` to ``http://192.168.2.100``.